Career Timeline

 Jacob began his professional career as the co-founder of

-participatory commerce that grew into a global phenomenon.
+model for participatory commerce that grew into a global phenomenon.

 Extratasty